why Kinder Morgan Inc. [KMI] is a Good Choice for Investors After New Price Target of $20.27

 Sponsored

-Kinder Morgan, Inc. (NYSE: KMI) today announced the commercial in-service of its renewable feedstock storage and logistics hub project with Neste, a leading provider of renewable diesel and sustainable aviation fuel.
-Neste will store a variety of raw materials like used cooking oil, which it collects from more than 80,000 restaurants across the United States, at Kinder Morgan’s Harvey Terminal in Harvey, Louisiana to be used as feedstock in the production of renewable fuels and plastics.
-Enhancements to rail, truck and marine infrastructure have also been made at the facility to meet the modal flexibility requirements of Neste’s feedstock supply chain.
+Kinder Morgan, Inc. (NYSE: KMI) today announced its plan to expand the working gas storage capacity at its Markham Storage facility (Markham) in Matagorda County along the Texas Gulf Coast.
+KMI has reached an agreement with Underground Services Markham, LLC, a subsidiary of Texas Brine Company LLC, to lease an additional cavern at Markham to provide more than 6 billion cubic feet (Bcf) of incremental working gas storage capacity and 650 million cubic feet per day (MMcf/d) of incremental withdrawal capacity on KMI’s extensive Texas intrastate pipeline system.
+Anchor shippers have subscribed to approximately half of the available capacity under long-term agreements, and commercial in-service for the project is expected in January 2024.

-Kinder Morgan Inc. represents 2.25 billion in outstanding shares, while the company has a total market value of $36.35 billion with the latest information.
-KMI stock price has been found in the range of $16.15 to $16.325.
+It opened the trading session at $16.41, the shares rose to $16.82 and dropped to $16.35, the range by which the price of stock traded the whole day.
+The daily chart for KMI points out that the company has recorded -12.40% loss over the past six months.
+However, it is still -6.21% lower than its most recent low trading price.

-If compared to the average trading volume of 12.53M shares, KMI reached a trading volume of 12806629 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 12.83M shares, KMI reached to a volume of 18596918 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Kinder Morgan Inc. [KMI]: